Sharknado 3: Oh Hell No!

 Sharknado 3: Oh Hell No! is a 2015 American made-for-television science fiction action comedy disaster film and the third installment in the Sharknado film series, following Sharknado and Sharknado 2: The Second One.
 The film was directed by Anthony C. Ferrante with Ian Ziering, Tara Reid, Cassie Scerbo, and Mark McGrath reprising their roles from the previous installments.
-Also joining the cast are David Hasselhoff, Bo Derek, Ryan Newman (replacing Aubrey Peeples in the role of Claudia Shepard, from the first film), and Jack Griffo.
+Also joining the cast are David Hasselhoff, Bo Derek, Frankie Muniz, Ryan Newman (replacing Aubrey Peeples in the role of Claudia Shepard, from the first film), and Jack Griffo.

 Irish music duo Jedward wrote and performed the film's official theme song "Oh Hell No", and also had a brief cameo in the film.
 In the film, Fin Shepard and his allies attempt to stop a group of sharknadoes that emerge along the East Coast of the United States, from Washington, D.C., to Florida.

 The film premiered on Syfy in the United States on July 22, 2015.

 The fourth film, Sharknado: The 4th Awakens, was released on July 31, 2016.

 Plot

-In Washington, D.C., Fin Shepard (Ian Ziering) attends an awards ceremony at the White House, where he is given the Presidential Medal of Freedom by the President for his heroic actions during the 2013 and 2014 sharknadoes.
+In Washington, D.C., Fin Shepard attends an awards ceremony at the White House, where he is given the Presidential Medal of Freedom by the President for his heroic actions during the 2013 and 2014 sharknadoes.
 When a tropical depression approaches D.C, a sharknado forms and attacks and destroys the nation's capital, killing the Mayor of New York City, White House Chief of Staff, and multiple Secret Service agents.
 Fin and the President work together to defeat the sharks, and the sharknado eventually evaporates into thin air, rather than having been taken down by force like before.

-Worried that his pregnant wife April (Tara Reid), who is attending Universal Orlando Resort with their daughter Claudia (Ryan Newman) and her mother May (Bo Derek), is in danger, Fin drives down the East Coast in order to reach Florida.
+Worried that his pregnant wife April, who is attending Universal Orlando Resort with their daughter Claudia and her mother May, is in danger, Fin drives down the East Coast in order to reach Florida.
 En route, Fin encounters a "fognado", which is destroyed by his former employee Nova Clarke and her partner Lucas Stevens.
 Nova reveals that she and Lucas have been tracking sharknado activity ever since the events in 2013.
 Using a mobilized RV equipped with sharknado-destroying weapons, the two have been traveling the country destroying sharknadoes and saving lives.

 Nova and Lucas realize that the numerous storms will soon combine into a massive sharknado wall that will destroy the entire East Coast.
 The trio drive down to the Charleston Air Force Base, where they acquire a fighter jet they'll use to get to Orlando.
 However, Lucas sacrifices himself in order to destroy an approaching sharknado.
 Nova and Fin destroy a sharknado approaching the Daytona International Speedway during the Coke Zero 400, causing their jet to crash land in the resort at Universal.
 There, a sharknado kills Claudia's friend Jess while Claudia and Billy, a random stranger Claudia befriended, escape and reunite with Claudia's family.